DKreutz0/VMWareWorkstationAPI/README.md

 # VMWareWorkstationAPI
 VMWare Workstation RestAPI

-This Powershel module lets allows you to interact programmatically with the core VMware hypervisor and virtual machines of the VMware Workstation Pro REST API
+This Powershel module allows you to interact programmatically with the core VMware hypervisor and virtual machines of the VMware Workstation Pro REST API

-The API Modules is currently stil under development.
+The API Modules is currently still under development.

-You can use all code provided in the module freely!
+You can use the code provided in the module freely!

 ![This is an image](https://github.com/DKreutz0/VMWareWorkstationAPI/blob/main/VMWareWorkstationAPI.png)